onzfonz/comp227/src/content/5/en/part5a.md

 On Firefox go to the ***Storage*** tab and select ***Local Storage*** (details [here](https://developer.mozilla.org/en-US/docs/Tools/Storage_Inspector)).

-We still have to modify our application so that when we enter the page, the application checks if user details of a logged-in user can already be found on the local storage.
+We still have to modify our application so that when we enter the page, the application checks if local storage has details for a logged-in user.
-If they can, the details are saved to the state of the application and to ***taskService***.
+If there is, the details are saved to the state of the application and to ***taskService***.

-The right way to do this is with an [effect hook](https://reactjs.org/docs/hooks-effect.html): a mechanism we first encountered in [part 2](/part2/getting_data_from_server#effect-hooks), and used to fetch tasks from the server.
+The right way to do this is with an [*effect hook*](https://reactjs.org/docs/hooks-effect.html): a mechanism we first encountered in [part 2](/part2/getting_data_from_server#effect-hooks), and used to fetch tasks from the server.